 Let the UX design battle begin!
 It’s flat design vs material design in a match to discover which interface design favors usability and encourages better user experiences

 Flat design vs material design – what’s best?
 We take a dive into material design as well as another design trend that’s swept over the UX design community in recent years: flat design.
-Known for their minimalist approach and stark UX design similarities, these design systems have us asking: which is better and which is worse?
+Known for their minimalist approach and stark UX design similarities, these design systems have us asking: what factors influence the design choice between them?

 Let’s throw our two cents into the material design vs flat design debate and discover just what the difference is.